Super Speed Golf: The Science to Swinging Faster, And Faster

 Strong muscles are not the piece of the puzzle one must remedy to start increasing club head speed.
 Working on improving core strength and building these muscles absolutely has benefits, but they need to be built in a way that has speed in mind.

 Think about Usain Bolt.
 He doesn’t continue to lift heavier weights to build his muscles for speed.
-He lifts and wants to be strong, but he wants to maintain his highest levels of speed.
-He does this with specific training, geared around being fast.
+Yes, he lifts and wants to be strong, but he wants to maintain his highest levels of speed.
+But he does this with specific training, geared around being fast.

-This is where Super Speed sticks will help your golf game get faster.
+This is where Super Speed Golf’s system will help your golf game get faster.
 You’ll be doing the type of training that helps you stay fast.
-Watch this introductory video from their team:

 The idea with overspeed training is that we are getting our bodies to move faster than we think is possible.
 Our muscles have grown accustomed to swinging at a certain speed with the clubs we use every day.
 But we want faster, so let’s alter those speeds.